Dental Implants with Bone Loss: Success Rates, Costs & Options

 Q. How long does the healing process take?

 Healing time varies depending on the individual and the complexity of the procedure.
-The implant can generally take several months to integrate with the bone.
+The implant can generally take 3 -12 months to integrate with the bone.

 Conclusion